 Notes

-- Tahini has a tendency to look like it's curdling when mixed with other liquids.
+- Tahini sauce might look curdled, keep going: Tahini has a tendency to look like it's curdling when mixed with other liquids.
 Do not panic!
 Keep whisking and it will all come together and smooth out.

-- Za'atar is a Middle Eastern spice blend that includes oregano, sesame seeds and sumac.
+- What is za'atar?
+Za'atar is a Middle Eastern spice blend that includes oregano, sesame seeds and sumac.
 You can find Za'atar online on Amazon, at specialty markets, and also at Whole Foods.

-- Adapted from Jerusalem by Yotam Ottolenghi and Sami Tamimi.
+- Recipe adapted from Jerusalem by Yotam Ottolenghi and Sami Tamimi.

 Nutrition